Palaeoloxodon: Extinction

 The timing of the extinction of the last Paleoloxodon species in Africa, P. jolensis, is uncertain.
 While often suggested to have gone extinct during the Late Pleistocene, most specimens of the species are poorly dated and dating of specimens from Kenya suggests that it went extinct there around 130,000 years ago, at the end of the Middle Pleistocene.
 Most Eurasian species of Palaeoloxodon became extinct towards the end of the Last Glacial Period as part of the Late Pleistocene extinction event of most large terrestrial mammals globally, probably as a result of climate change, human activity, or a combination of both.
-The youngest records of P. antiquus are from the Iberian Peninsula, dating to around 44-43,000 years ago, with footprints from the southern part of the peninsula possibly extending the record to 28,000 years ago.
-The youngest Japanese records of P. naumanni date to around 24,000 years ago.
+The youngest confirmed records of P. antiquus are from the Iberian Peninsula, dating to around 44-43,000 years ago, with footprints from the southern part of the peninsula possibly extending the record to 28,000 years ago.
+The youngest Japanese records of P. naumanni date to around 24,000 years ago or 36,000 years ago.
 The timing of extinction of Chinese Palaeoloxodon and Indian P. namadicus is uncertain, but claims of a Holocene survival are not substantiated for either region.
 The youngest dates for the Sicilian dwarf elephant P. cf. mnaidriensis are around 32-20,000 years ago, while those of Cyprus dwarf elephant P. cypriotes are around 12,000 years ago, shortly after humans arrived to the island.
 The dwarf elephant P. tiliensis from the Greek island of Tilos is suggested by some authors to have survived as recently as 3,500 years Before Present (around 1500 BC) based on preliminary radiocarbon dating done in the 1970s, which would make it the youngest surviving elephant in Europe, but this has not been thoroughly investigated.